BIDS-numpy/numpy-paper/letters/editor-response.md

 we would be delighted if modern compilers eventually allowed us to do so.

 ### Referee 2

 We addressed the two recommendations made by referee 2: we added more background on linear algebra libraries and random number generation in the supplemental material.
-We didn't mention masked arrays as that is a feature we are potentially changing in the near future and wanted to avoid having this article quickly becoming out-of-date.
+We didn't mention masked arrays as that is a feature that will likely change (and perhaps even move out of NumPy) in the near future.

 *Linear Algebra.* We expanded the list of linear algebra functionality provided by NumPy, referenced LAPACK, and added a sentence